Blog

 Final risk score 2.296

-Health plans and providers should identify the top HCCs among their patient population to examine and understand the potential impact of the two model versions.
+To perform effectively under V28, health plans and providers should identify the top HCCs among their patient population to examine and understand the potential impact of the two model versions.
 Investing in technologies that allow for more specific documentation, as well as accurate and efficient coding of large volumes of clinical documents will be vital strategies to enable health plans, providers, and other stakeholders to effectively manage their risk adjustment program.

 Jayashree Image